gotthardp/lorawan-server/doc/Installation.md

    * On Windows follow the [installation instructions](https://www.rebar3.org/docs/getting-started).
    * On Mac OS, run `brew install rebar`.
  * npm, the JavaScript package manager.
-   * On Linux, try typing `yum install npm` or `apt-get install npm`.
+   * On Linux follow the instructions bellow.
    * On Windows, install the [Node.js](https://nodejs.org/en/).
    * On Mac OS, run `brew install node`.

-Obtain the run-time prerequisites:
+Make sure you have the run-time prerequisites:

 ```bash
 sudo apt-get update